wayneIBM/vpc-on-classic/errors.md

 Security group names must be unique within a VPC.
 A security group with that name already exists in the targeted VPC.
 Use `GET /v1/security_groups?version=2019-05-31&generation=1` or `ibmcloud is security-groups` to view current security groups.

-For further instructions to fix this problem, refer to the [API documentation](https://{DomainName}/apidocs/vpc-on-classic) or the [Using Security Groups document](/docs/vpc-on-classic-network?topic=vpc-on-classic-network-using-security-groups){: new_window}.
+For further instructions to fix this problem, refer to the [API documentation](https://{DomainName}/apidocs/vpc-on-classic){: external} or the [Using Security Groups document](/docs/vpc-on-classic-network?topic=vpc-on-classic-network-using-security-groups).

 If this problem persists, [contact support](/docs/vpc-on-classic?topic=vpc-on-classic-getting-help-and-support).